 Develop Succession Plans for Each Leadership Position

 A great way to manage your leadership gaps is to prepare for them.
 Having a succession plan allows you to develop your future leaders to take over in the event a member of your leadership team chooses to leave.
 This also helps to maintain productivity as the position won’t be left unfilled for a period.
+To learn how mentoring fits into your succession planning strategy, click here.

 Develop a Retention Plan for Leaders